 With shoes, there are basically three different ratings of rock boot that i use: beginner, intermediate and advanced.
 This is really breaking it down, but seems to work.
 It goes like this…

 These generally have very little volume in the toe box, as they’re designed for your toes to be quite flat, and as such a bit more comfy.
 The sole will generally be quite flat, or even rise up a little around the toes, again for comfort.
 They’ll be pretty symmetrical and the heel will go straight up at the back.
-For examples check out the Sportiva Cliff, Five Ten Spire and Scarpa Thunder.
+For examples check out the Sportiva Tarantula, Five Ten Kirigami and Scarpa Helix.

 If you’ve not had rock boots before, start with Beginner ones.

 Pretty much the opposite: down turned toe, asymmetrical, “sling shot” heel to push the toes forward are all features in an advanced shoe.
-They are not designed to be comfortable but in truth are also not designed to be worn for long periods of time, or for easier grade trad climbing.
+They are not designed to be comfortable but in truth are also not designed to be worn for long periods of time, or for use on easier grade trad climbing.
 I’ve done a three pitch VS in a pair of Sportiva Miuras, and soon began to regret my possession of strictly technical bouldery shoes.
-I’ve bought another pair of these since.
+I’ve bought other models of shoe to use on longer or easier climbs since.

-There are reasons for the uncomfortable aspects to these shoes too.
+There are reasons for the uncomfortable aspects to these shoes.
 Toes turn down for two main reasons: firstly to enable the climber (normally on a boulder or steep sport climb) to “claw” at the rock and keep the feet on when climbing a roof.
-As soon as the feet pop off the wall, while looking cool and enabling the power scream, all body weight is now being held by the arms, and this WILL tire you out quicker.
+As soon as the feet pop off the wall (as much as it looks cool and enables a good power scream) all body weight is now being held by the arms, and this WILL tire you out quicker.
 You legs carry you round all day without batting much of an eye, your arms just aren’t designed to do that.
 So keeping the feet on is important.
 Secondly, it allows more power to go through the toes and into the wall.
 Anyone looking at these shoes should’ve experienced committing to a foothold and finding it stick, and it’s the same principle: if you put pressure through the foot hold, it will increase friction on the rock and is more likely to stay there.
 A sling-shot heel will shove the toes forward to try and accomplish the same sort of thing.
 You’ll also find with an advanced shoe that the volume in the toe box is much higher to make room for those bent toes, which is another thing to watch out for.

-The one advantage of these for me is advice on fitting is generally pretty easy: if you’re buying these sorts of shoes, you’ll be pretty into your climbing by now, will know what you’re looking for/at and you’ll be willing to put up with the discomfort/pain as you know about stretch of rock boots.
-Examples could be the Sportiva Miura or Solution, Five Ten Dragon or Anasazi (any type).
+The one advantage of these for me is advice on fitting is generally pretty easy: if you’re buying these sorts of shoes, you’ll be pretty into your climbing by now; you’ll know what you’re looking for/at; and you’ll be willing to put up with the discomfort/pain as you know about stretch of rock boots.
+Examples could be the Sportiva Solution or Solution, Five Ten Dragon or Anasazi (any type).
 However, if that sounds a bit alien, and you’re thinking to yourself that i sound like some sort of old-Chinese woman, self-harming, feet-torturing lunatic, then chances are you want to keep reading…

-Pretty much sit in between, and it is this group which tend to be for most climbers.
-Same as with ski boots go for something that’s the right width fitting for your foot – Sportiva are generally narrow, Scarpa and Five Ten a bit broader and so on, but take all this with a pinch of salt, as a lot of brands have begun to diversify to accommodate more climbers with their brand, so will have different lasts for different climbers.
+These shoes pretty much sit in between, and it is this group which tend to be for most climbers.
+Same as with ski boots go for something that’s the right width fitting for your foot – Sportiva are often considered narrow, Scarpa and Five Ten perhaps a bit broader and so on, but take all this with a pinch of salt, as a lot of brands have begun to diversify to accommodate more climbers with their brand, so will have different lasts for different climbers.
 While i generally say that Sportiva are quite narrow, the Katana Lace and Miura Velcro are much broader and squarer than the Miura Lace and Katana Velcro!
-Good examples of Intermediate shoes might be the Scarpa Force, Boreal Joker/Silex or maybe Evolv Bandits.
+Good examples of Intermediate shoes might be the Scarpa Vapour V, Boreal Diabolo or maybe Evolv Kira or Titan.

 This is certainly the compromise category, covering a massive range.
 Often people will skip the Beginner shoes and head straight for these, and with good help in their fitting, this can be fine.
 I’ve fitted Red Chili Spirits to beginners for years, and they’re absolutely fine if the climber is willing to take that bit of discomfort for a while.
-The trick here is to find the beginner shoes, the advanced shoes and see which ones compromise well.
+The trick here is to eliminate the beginner shoes and the advanced shoes and see which ones compromise well out of what’s left.
 This is the grade of shoe where my adage Tight by not Painful starts being said to people repeatedly, as Advanced rock-shoe purchasers will go as tight as possible, and Beginners will go as comfy as possible without being street shoes.
 Which leads us onto some general rules:

 - Go for an established brand, not Decathlon own brands etc, as the quality will pay dividends in the end.
 This is also the only time you will hear me discuss the qualities of rubber, as the own brand shoes i’ve seen get their rubber from god-knows where!
 They might be cheap, but it’s for a reason, so spend the extra and enjoy the perks of something that works.